A Guide to Leveling Up the Remote Work Experience

 Working from the comfort of our homes is a dream come true for a lot of us.
 No more dealing with the traffic on our daily commute to the office.
 No more stressing about what clothes to wear because PJs will do.
 Who wouldn’t covet that, right?

-What is a ‘productivity block’?
+What is a ‘Productivity Block’?

 • Can’t maintain momentum because of distractions